 The use of galvanized steel on vehicles dates many years back.
 Using zinc-coated bodies on automobiles has become the norm of car manufacturing.
 The rust-resistant nature of this material makes it a great marketing tool in the competitive market.
 Several makers leverage them to offer anti-rust warranties to their customers.

 Maintaining phone lines isn’t an easy job.
 They require the toughest and most reliable materials for success.
-Galvanized sheet metal offers its uses on phone wiring and equipment boxes.
-Therefore, there will be decreased danger of injury and reduced maintenance cost.
+Galvanized sheet metal offers its use on phone wiring and equipment boxes.
+Therefore, there will be decreased danger of injury and reduced maintenance costs.

 Electric Equipment and Appliances